Alvie Football Netball Club: History

 Prior to the 2019 CDFNL season Alvie appointed former Carlton Listed & Alvie junior Joseph Dare to coach the clubs football department.

-Alvie finished 5th and were eliminated from there first finals outing by Apollo bay hawks. the season was seen as a success by fans as the club will look forward to Joe taking charge in season 2020 with recruiting all ready under way to fill the gaps of a promising outfit.
+Alvie finished 5th and were eliminated from there first finals outing by Apollo bay hawks. the season was seen as a success by fans as the club will look forward to Joe taking charge in season 2020 with recruiting already under way to fill the gaps of a promising outfit.